 Make a release approximately every three months.

 From LDPL 4.4 onwards this has changed.
-LDPL releases will be issued once every three months, on the first days the months of March, July, September and December.
+LDPL releases are issued once every approximately three months, only if enough new features were added to the language since the last stable release.

 LDPL releases from LDPL 4.3 onwards implement semantic versioning: major.minor.patch.
 Major versions modify the language in a non-retrocompatible manner.
 Minor versions add features to the language in a retrocompatible way.
 Patch releases fix bugs found in already released versions.
 The initial release of a new LDPL version will be X.Y.0.
 In these cases, the patch number will be omitted (4.3 instead of 4.3.0).